decentraland/old-documentation/_posts/sdk-reference/2018-01-05-scriptable-scene.md

         boxPosition: { x: 0, y: 0, z: 0 },
     };
 ```
-Each state variable must be given an intial value for when the scene is mounted.
-You can set a fixed type for the state by defining a custom interface; this is optional but we recommend doing it, especially for more complex scenes, as it helps validate inputs and makes debugging easier.
+Each state variable must be given an intial value for when the scene is first rendered.
+You can define the type for the state object by declaring a custom interface.
+Doing this is optional but we recommend it, especially for complex scenes, as it helps validate inputs and makes debugging easier.

 ```tsx